ranvikhalar/visualization/02_activities/assignments/README.md

 # Python and Tableau Public Plots

-This repository contains a Plotly visualization for Assignment-3.
+This file contains a Plotly visualization and the Tableau Public plot for Assignment-3.

 ## Plotly Visualization - Scatter + Line